cheng-zhongliang/event/README.md

 <br>
 </p>

-`unicorn` is a simple network event notification library for Go
+`unicorn` is a simple network event notification library for Go.

 `unicorn` is standard reactor architecture.